Adapting Vision-Language Models for Evaluating World Models: Introduction

 \section{Introduction}

-World models are generative models trained to predict future observations conditioned on past observations and actions~\citep{ha2018world, hafner2025mastering, alonso2024diffusion}.
-They offer a powerful abstraction for learning, reasoning, and planning in complex interactive environments, and are rapidly becoming foundational in domains such as neural game engines~\citep{kanervisto2025wham, guo2025mineworld, gao2025adaworld, chen2025model}, embodied AI~\citep{du2024vlp, yang2024_learning}, and autonomous driving~\citep{russell2025gaia, hu2023gaia, ni2025maskgwm}.
-As their capabilities grow, a persistent challenge remains: evaluation.
+World models -- generative models trained to predict future observations conditioned on past observations and actions~\citep{ha2018world, hafner2025mastering, alonso2024diffusion} -- are rapidly becoming central to interactive AI.
+They provide a powerful abstraction for learning, reasoning, and planning in complex interactive environments, and underpin advances in neural game engines~\citep{kanervisto2025wham, guo2025mineworld, gao2025adaworld, chen2025model}, embodied AI~\citep{du2024vlp, yang2024_learning}, and autonomous driving~\citep{russell2025gaia, hu2023gaia, ni2025maskgwm}.